|

 Blessings all mine, with ten thousand beside!

-FILL THOU MY LIFE
+FILL THOU MY LIFETune: St. Fulbert

-1 All FILL Thou my life, O Lord my God,
+| 1 | All | FILL Thou my life, O Lord my God, In every part with praise,

 That my whole being may proclaim